Spring Break or Spring Bliss? Surprising Things to Do in Cancun in March

 Beach Life, Perfected

 March delivers Cancun’s beaches in peak condition.
 Playa Delfines offers expansive blue waters that stretch so far they seem to merge with the sky at the horizon.
 The beach reaches its prime in March, with parasailing outfitters offering bird’s-eye views of the coastline for $60-80 for a 15-minute flight.
-For families seeking calmer waters, Playa Norte on Isla Mujeres provides gentle waves and shallow entry points perfect for hesitant swimmers and sandcastle architects.
+For families seeking calmer waters, Playa Norte on Isla Mujeres provides gentle waves and shallow entry points perfect for hesitant swimmers and sandcastle architects, especially given the excellent weather in Isla Mujeres in March.

 The secret to beach enjoyment in March isn’t location—it’s timing.
 Arrive between 7-9AM, and you’ll experience what feels like a private beach.
 By 10AM, the transformation begins, and by noon, finding empty sand becomes a competitive sport.
 The water clarity during morning hours is remarkable—like swimming in a bottle of Topo Chico, with visibility extending 15-20 feet even in shallow areas.